1. The Desktop Pick and places Machine

 And other profiles of an equivalent type on the machine bed are used for mounting the fixed vision camera, part trays, and single parts.

-The X-axis is controlled by the motor at the horizontal direction, which is also a key to effect the movement accuracy of the placement head.
+The X-axis is controlled by the motor in the horizontal direction, which is also a key to effect the movement accuracy of the placement head.

 When comes to the DIY pick and place machine, it works the same function.
 The X-axis is reposed on a solid aluminum profile, which is used to maneuver the axis.